sammilucia/sammilucia.github.io/_articles/healthspan-a-step-by-step-guide-to-reverse-aging.md

 ## Where to start

-There's a lot of information, especially if you're just getting into healthspan, reversing aging, longevity, or simply looking after yourself as best you can.
+There's a lot of information on this topic, especially if you're just getting into healthspan, reversing aging, longevity, or simply looking after yourself as best you can.
+So I'll cut to the chase.
+This page is here to cut through the the crap.

-So I'll cut this short.
-This page is here to cut through the BS.
-It will be updated from time to time with the latest information, and I'll give it to you in bite-size chunks.
-This should help you start with the highest return changes, then get more sophisticated if you want to.
+At a glance this article will:
+1. Be updated from time to time with the latest research and thinking
+2. Explain thinking and have citations of well constructed studies
+3. Attempt to make the information as _usable_ as possible
+4. Address physical signs of aging (your appearance) as well as healthspan (reasoning is below)
+5. Be budget concious where possible

+If you haven't started, this article will help you start.
+If you're looking for the next steps, the article will help you check your priorities and achieve advanced levels of anti-aging.

 Please feel free to give feedback or ask questions.
 This article is improved based on reader feedback, as well as my own ongoing research and discussions with medical professionals.

 **Disclaimer:** This page is for informational purposes only, is not intended as advice, and anything you do is completely at your own  risk.

+## Why Physiological Appearance is Important

 ### Level 1A: Basic Tests